Public Policy & Important News

 Public Policy will keep you up to date on important legislative activity that directly impacts the lives of young children and their families.
 Occasionally, you may be asked to contact your representative to show your support or opposition to legislative action.

-We recommend that you register with Children's Champion so that you receive all public policy notifications at the federal level as it pertains to young children and their families.
-Please click the links below to sign up for these vital email blasts.
-Stay informed and stay in touch!
-THANK YOU!
+We recommend that you register with American for Early Ed to stay up-to-date on all public policy notifications at the federal level as it pertains to young children and their families.

 Katie is the Volunteer Outreach Leader for SCAN (Save the Children Action Network) in Tennessee and the Public Policy Committee Chair for NAAEYC.
 She’s also the mom of three adult sons and a dedicated Early Childhood Educator.
 She is committed to making the world a better place by inspiring as many people as possible to #InvestInKids